How Columbia University became the driving force behind protests over the war in Gaza

-Protesters at Columbia appeared to be digging in, taking over an academic building that has a history of being occupied by student protesters going back nearly 60 years to the Civil Rights Movement and Vietnam War.
-The escalation came after the passage of a Monday deadline issued by the university's administration for protesters to leave an encampment.
+Protesters at Columbia dug in, taking over an academic building that has a history of being occupied by student protesters going back nearly 60 years to the Civil Rights Movement and the Vietnam War.
+The escalation came after the passing of a Monday deadline issued by the university's administration for protesters to leave an encampment.

 A timeline illustrating how Columbia University became the driving force behind protests on college campuses across the country: